syncfusion-content/wpf-docs/wpf/Diagram/Commands/EditandFormatText.md

 ---
 layout: post
-title: Syncfusion | Explore the SelectTool commands.
+title: Edit and Format Text Commands in WPF Diagram control | Syncfusion
-description: EditAnnotation,ToggleBold,ToggleItalic,ToggleStrikeThrough and ToggleUnderline Commands are used to edit and style annotations in diagram.
+description: Learn here all about Edit and Format Text Commands support in Syncfusion WPF Diagram (SfDiagram) control and more.
 platform: wpf
 control: SfDiagram
 documentation: ug
 ---

-# Edit and Format Annotation in WPF Diagram(SfDiagram)
+# Edit and Format Text Commands in WPF Diagram (SfDiagram)

 ## EditAnnotation